 If you’re wondering how to lose weight without exercise, you’ve come to the right place.
 Now, we’re not saying that you shouldn’t exercise, but if you’re looking to shed a few pounds, you don’t necessarily have to spend tons of time and effort exercising.
 While exercise is a vital component to living a long and healthy life, if exercise is your only weight-loss method, you may be disappointed.

 Using a variety of weight control methods is crucial for maintaining a healthy body weight.
 So, for anyone trying to lose weight without hitting the gym—whether because of a way too hectic schedule or injury—here are a few methods to try.
 These are all practical and effective tips on how to lose weight without exercise right now, as well as to prevent weight gain in the future.
+The best part about these methods is that you don’t have to deal with coolsculpting side effects.

 1. Learn to Cook at Home